Theory of the Lamb shift and Fine Structure in muonic $\mathrm{^4He}$ ions and the muonic $\mathrm{^3He-^4He}$ Isotope Shift: r contributions to the Lamb Shift

 The nuclear structure influence on the 2P$_{1/2}$ state is only determined by Borie (\#r8)\,\cite{Borie:2014:arxiv_v7}.
 We directly adopt her value, but change the sign of \#r8 from the original publication to be consistent with our nomenclature of tabulating $\Delta{}E(\mathrm{2P-2S})$.

 Item \#r2 is a radiative correction of order $\alpha(Z\alpha{})^5$.
 It has been calculated by Borie\,\cite{Borie:2014:arxiv_v7} and Martynenko\,\cite{Krutov:2014:JETP120_73}.
 Their values agree well.
-Martynenko\,\cite{Faustov:2017:rad_fin_size} recently calculated an additional term which we denote as \#r2'. \REFEREE{It has a non-trivial dependence of the charge radius and is therefore provided as an absolute value rather than as a coefficient.
-Since it is tiny this procedure does not affect the extracted charge radius.} Note, that in \cite{Faustov:2017:rad_fin_size}, Martynenko indicates the value for the 1S state, which has to be scaled by $1/2^3$ to account for the 2S state.
+Martynenko\,\cite{Faustov:2017:rad_fin_size} recently calculated an additional term which we denote as \#r2'.
+It has a non-trivial dependence of the charge radius and is therefore provided as an absolute value rather than as a coefficient.
+Since it is tiny this procedure does not affect the extracted charge radius.
+Note, that in \cite{Faustov:2017:rad_fin_size}, Martynenko indicates the value for the 1S state, which has to be scaled by $1/2^3$ to account for the 2S state.

 Item \#r2b' is a VP correction of order $\alpha(Z\alpha)^5$.
-It is only given by the Martynenko group \cite{Krutov:2014:JETP120_73} and not parameterized with the charge radius squared.
-Therefore we adopt their value as a constant.
-This contribution is erroneously not accounted for in our summary for muonic helium-3 \cite{Franke:2016:mu3HeTheo}, we therefore added an appendix to this work, where we update the numbers from \cite{Franke:2016:mu3HeTheo}.
+It is an elastic contribution and only calculated by the Martynenko group \cite{Krutov:2014:JETP120_73}.
+It is not parameterized with the charge radius squared and therefore given as a constant.
+We do \textit{not} include this correction for the following reason: In muonic deuterium this correction cancels to a large amount with its inelastic counterpart \cite{Krutov:2011:PRA84_052514} (see below Eq.\,(62)).
+This cancellation is also expected for muonic helium ions.
+Since the inelastic correction of same order has not been calculated yet, we decided to not include this value in the final sum.

 For the finite size term of the order $(Z\alpha{})^6$ (\#r3) and the same-order correction (\#r3'), Borie and Martynenko use different methods of calculation.
 Here, \#r3' is given as an absolute value, because of its non-trivial dependence on the charge radius, similar to \#r2'.
 A term corresponding to the $\braket{\mathrm{ln}\,r}$ coefficient is part of term (\#r3) for Martynenko and part of (\#r3') for Borie, leading to a correlation between both.
 In order to stay consistent with the summary in \MuD{}\,\cite{Krauth:2016:mud} we decided to average both terms providing $\#r3=-0.1340\pm0.0030$\,meV/fm$^2$ and $\#r3'= 0.067\pm0.012$\,meV until a clear definition is settled on.
 Note that although the uncertainty of \#r3' is still a factor of 5 smaller than the uncertainty goal, it would be helpful if this 20\% relative uncertainty in the term could be improved.